Bank charges have pushed more than 11 million into unauthorised overdraft

 Ian Williams, head of PR and communications at thinkmoney, said: "Although 58% of those questioned have never paid bank charges, more than four in ten have - and many of those have experienced further problems as a direct result.

-"People who have lost lots of money through bank charges should be aware that there are alternatives available - such as the thinkmoney Personal Account.
+"People who have lost lots of money through bank charges should be aware that there are alternatives available - such as the thinkmoney Current Account.